How to Build a Tree House – Pro Tips & Plans

 To minimize tree damage:

-- Consider using one or two supports to take stress off the tree.
+- Consider using one or two supports ground to take stress off the tree.

 - Make the fewest punctures necessary to support the tree house safely.
 Any damage to the bark of the tree is a potential entry point for disease and bacteria.